MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/deliver-esus-for-system-center-virtual-machine-manager-vms.md

 # Deliver ESUs for SCVMM VMs through Arc

-This article provides the steps to procure and deliver ESUs to WS 2012 and 2012 R2 SCVMM VMs onboarded to Azure Arc-enabled SCVMM.
+This article provides the steps to procure and deliver ESUs to Windows Server 2012 and 2012 R2 SCVMM VMs onboarded to Azure Arc-enabled SCVMM.

 Azure Arc-enabled System Center Virtual Machine Manager (SCVMM) allows you to enroll all the Windows Server 2012/2012 R2 VMs managed by your SCVMM server in [Extended Security Updates (ESUs)](/windows-server/get-started/extended-security-updates-overview) at scale.